Creativity across the years. (Text By J. N. Pearce, with quotes from artists in italics.).

 Except in the case of Clement Griffith, whom I met in the sixth form at Stationers’ School in 1958, artists on this page are those I met after leaving Hornsey College of Art in 1963, and whose lives and work I have been aware of over the years, from close encounters or collaboration, sometimes more distantly.

-Artists on this page: John Richter, Susan Herivel, Clement Griffith, Pauline Jones, Phillip Hood.
+Artists on this page: John Richter, Susan Herivel, Clement Griffith, Pauline Jones, Phillip Hood, Beryl Ann Williams, and Margaret Kirschen.

 Please scroll down, and click on smaller images to view galleries: